deepset-ai/haystack-integrations/integrations/amazon-bedrock.md

 ## Overview

 [Amazon Bedrock](https://aws.amazon.com/bedrock/) is a fully managed service that makes high-performing foundation models from leading AI startups and Amazon available for your use through a unified API.
 You can choose from various foundation models to find the one best suited for your use case.
+More information can be found on the [documentation page](https://docs.haystack.deepset.ai/v2.0/docs/amazonbedrockgenerator).

 ## Installation